t-rbernard/Test_ECS/README.md

 # How it works
 ## Components
-- **ColourComponent** : simply contains a Color type attribute to be used to colour the material appropriately
-- **EntityPrefab** : Container for an Entity Prefab that can be used as a model or to get data from (used by spawners currently)
-- **FollowPathParameters** : Currently only contains the speed of the entity while following a path.
-Currently it's attached directly to the prefab entity that will spawn, but the spawner could instantiate this component if we want different movement speeds for a same prefab
-- **PathGameObject** : Container game object, consisting of a list of float2 (x,z) checkpoints for the entity to check.
-This component is serializable and allows to add (x,z) checkpoints from the scene as required (TODO: update for an easier to edit representation)
+- **ColourSet** : authoring component to add a buffer of available colours to an entity
 - **Markers** :
   - _SpawnerMarker_ : Distinguishes spawner from entities with common components (namely, the entity they spawn)
-  - _ShouldSpawnOnceMarker_ : Marks an entity as having to spawn only one entity (either itself, or an entity prefab).
-It is then disabled
-  - _ShouldRandomizeColourOnceMarker_ :  Marks an entity as having its colour randomized once, then disable this marker
+  - _DestroyOnPathDone_ : Once it arrives at the end of its current path, the marked entity will be destroyed by a cleanup system
+### Movement
+- **CurrentMovementGoal** : Gives the entity float2 goal coordinates (x,z) to go towards.
+Starts disabled and has to be enabled by the system initiating the entity's first goal
+- **CurrentPathStep** : If an entity goes along a segmented path, this component saves at what step of the path we are to allow finding the next goal
+- **FollowPathParameters** : Currently only sets the entity movement speed, but can be extended to max turn angle, acceleration etc
+- **PathGameObject** : Uses a game object array to bake a dynamic array of path steps into a dynamic buffer.
+We can use any game object, even empty as path step.
+It"s just easier to place around from the scene than bare coordinates
+### Spawn Entity
+- **EntityPrefab** : Container for an Entity Prefab that can be used as a model or to get data from (used by spawners currently)
+- **SpawnerReference** : Reference to the entity that spawned the EntityPrefab.
+Currently used as a colour set source and a path source as we wish to inherit both from the spawner, but if need be could be split with a PathReference and ColourReference (that could even be the Entity itself if it's its own source)
+- **SpawnRate** : Gives an editable spawn rate and holds the current updated timeout value to be updated by timer related systems

 ## Entities/Prefabs
 Two prefab entities are given in this test project :